MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 ![Diagram of Active Directory single forest with a single domain.](../../SfbServer/media/24921a0b-3a3e-4bad-8427-49300e2e3f7a.png)

-It doesn't get easier than this; it's a single domain forest, a common topology.
+It doesn't get easier than this.
+It's a single domain forest, a common topology.

 #### Single forest with a single tree and multiple domains

 ![A single forest, single tree and mutiple domains diagram.](../../SfbServer/media/63b9f0dd-6bac-4ba9-ae68-8be032d09dcb.png)

-This diagram shows a single forest, again, but it has one or more child domains as well (there are three in this specific example).
-So the domain the users are created in might be different from the domain Skype for Business Server 2019 is deployed to.
+This diagram shows a single forest, again, but it has one or more child domains also (there are three in this specific example).
+S,o the domain the users are created in might be different from the domain Skype for Business Server 2019 is deployed to.
 Why worry about this?
 It's important to remember that when you deploy a Skype for Business Server Front End pool, all the servers in that pool need to be in a single domain.
 You can have cross-domain administration via Skype for Business Server support of Windows universal administrator groups.

-In the diagram above, you can see that users from one domain are able to access Skype for Business Server pools from the same domain or from different domains, even if those users are in a child domain.
+In the previous diagram, you can see that users from one domain are able to access Skype for Business Server pools from the same domain or from different domains, even if those users are in a child domain.

 #### Single forest with multiple trees and disjoint namespaces